tolerantsoftware/Traefik-HTTP-01-Challenge-Router/README.md

 ## ToDo

-- [ ] Add automatic Docker Image generation.
+- [ ] Add Docker Image generation.
+- [ ] Fix Race condition on first usage: The 5 seconds is too long, by the time LE already tried to reach the Traefik